solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

       Enter your username and password to log in.

-    * The first time you log into your Pod with this brand new application you just created, you'll be prompted to authorize it (named `http://localhost:1234`) to access your Pod.
+    * The first time you log into your Pod with this brand new application you just created, you'll be prompted to authorize it to access your Pod (it'll be named `http://localhost:1234`).
 To allow the application to read and write to your Pod, click `Authorize`.

-    * You should be redirected back to your client application page.
+    * You should be redirected back to our client application.

         **NOTE:** If you encounter redirect issues trying to log in, you may need to clear your browser's cache.

-    * You should see a message telling you:
+    * You should now see a message telling you:
          ```
          Your session is logged in with the WebID [<your WebID>].
          ```